sdwatwork/puppet-tcpwrappers/README.md

 # Puppet module: tcpwrappers

 This is a Puppet module for tcpwrappers

-It provides only package installation and file configuration.
+It provides only package installation and file configuration (hosts.allow / hosts.deny).

 Based on

-* TCPWrappers puppet module created by Anchor Systems (https://github.com/wido/puppet-module-tcpwrappers)
+* TCPWrappers puppet module created by Anchor Systems (https://github.com/wido/puppet-module-tcpwrappers), from where the main logic was taken.

 * Example42 layouts by Alessandro Franceschi / Lab42